Bolesław Wieniawa-Długoszowski: 1914–1942

-Throughout the interwar years, he was a key figure in Warsaw literary and social life.
+Throughout the interwar years, he was a key figure in Warsaw's literary and social life.
 He had a table reserved for him with leading Warsaw literary figures, such as Julian Tuwim and Jan Lechoń, at the mezzanine of the café Mała Ziemiańska.
 In a famous anecdote, Aleksander Wat recounts how, when Wat was imprisoned, by the government of the Second Polish Republic for his literary activities (he was the publisher of the crypto-communist magazine Miesięcznik Literacki), he received, in prison, a hamper of vodka and caviar from Wieniawa.
-The purpose of that story, in Wat's memoirs "My century", is to contrast his treatment at the hands of the Second Polish Republic with the vicious and barbaric treatment he was to receive in Soviet prisons during the war.
+The purpose of that story, in Wats' memoirs "My century", is to contrast his treatment at the hands of the Second Polish Republic with the vicious and barbaric treatment he was to receive in Soviet prisons during the war.
+Even though duels were officially declared illgeal in 1920, Długoszowski was known to take part in them on a couple of occasions.

 In November 1921, Wieniawa became the Polish military attaché in Bucharest, Romania.
-He was associated with making the Polish-Romanian convention which was signed in 1922.
-In 1926 he passed his exams in High War School.
+He was associated with making the Polish-Romanian convention, which was signed in 1922.
+In 1926, he passed his exams at the High War School.
 He soon became a commander of 1 Pułk Szwoleżerów Józefa Piłsudskiego, the most prestigious and representative Polish cavalry division, which he commanded until 1930.

 During the May Coup of 1926, he was one of Piłsudski's officers who helped him to organise the coup.

-In 1930–32, he was commander of I Cavalry Division and, for some time, of II Cavalry Division.
+In 1930–1932, he was commander of I Cavalry Division and, for some time, of II Cavalry Division.
 In 1932, he was promoted by President Ignacy Mościcki to the rank of Brigadier General.
 He was commander of the II Cavalry Division, from 1932 to 14 May 1938.
-In 1938 he was promoted to Major-General, Generał dywizji.
+In 1938, he was promoted to Major-General, Generał dywizji.
 From 1938 to 13 June 1940, he was the Polish Ambassador in Rome.